ForomePlatform/anfisa/README.md

 4. Point your browser to http://localhost:3000

-5. [Optionally] Adjust setting for your webserver to serve Anfisa.
+5. [Optionally] Adjust setting for your webserver to serve Anfisa back-end.
 For nginx add the following location block:

 ```